zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 ### Default Favorites

 When a new user visits your Community Cloud for the first time, the system places several asset types in the far left navigation bar.
-The extension can also control which items are placed there, in addtion to the order in which they are displayed.
+The extension can also control which items are placed there, in addition to the order in which they are displayed.
 The only restriction is that these items must also exist in the Category Curation.

 A list of items is as follows.